 Yogurt to the rescue!
 After a run-in with a too-harsh facial cleanser left my face red and stinging, I was desperate to find something to calm down my skin.
 I remembered reading that yogurt was good for "stressed" skin.
 My face certainly fit that description.
 I pulled the tub of Greek yogurt out of the fridge and slathered a thin layer of goop over my face.
 There was a nice cooling sensation (although, coming right out of the fridge, it was *almost* too cold).
 More importantly, fifteen minutes later, it had dried and after washing it off, my face feels so much better.
 It's not 100% back to normal, but it is at maybe 70%, which is much better than it would have been on its own.
 I am so relieved.
 Plus, the yogurt seems to have softened my skin.
 It's practically glowing.
 I will absolutely be doing this again, and trying to convince my friends and sisters to give it a try when they have similar situations.

+Here is my experience.
+I have combined skin, meaning it feels dry AND I get pimples (and I'm way beyond teenage).
 I've tried both sour cream and yoghurt in the past three days.
 I think yoghurt may be better to "clean" your face- it does feel cooling and a bit prickly.
 For hydrating I would rather reccomend sour cream, although my understanding is that it does open the skin to sunlight.
 The feeling of both is great, yoghurt gave me a "cleaning" feeling and sour cream a softer one.
 I think I can see the results, and it's only been three days.
 Woud definitely reccomend it, possibly alternating between yoghurt and sour cream depending on what you need most.
 And I've only used the "plain" products yet.
 Not fruit yoghurt, combined with honey, lemon, etc although it is reccomended.
 Oh and I've also used yoghurt for hair.
 Feels nice.
 Haven't tried sour cream, I'd like to see if it hydrates the hair as much as it hydrated the face skin.
 Using both is definitely worth the trouble.

 I love this mask!
 First, I scrub my face with sugar and lemon, and then add yorurt (i use greek full fat yogurt, since its thick constency and wont run down your face).
 I leave it on until it dries, (maybe 20 mins), and when I wash it off, it gives my face a beautiful glow and makes it brighter....dirt cheap and effective, no expensive mask will ever beat this...